KolbyLalonde/SENG-438/A4/Report.md

 ### Explanation

 This mutant was killed by our unit test getIntersectsTestUpperBound() seen above.
 This mutant changes the return boolean to a fixed value of false.
 With this happening our test will now fail and thus kill the mutant as reported.
 Our test fails with this mutant as the value returned by exampleRange1.getCentralValue() will no longer be as expected true but rather false.
 Since the exampleRange1 has range (5.0,10.0) and the exampleRange3 has range (8.0,15.0) we expect a true result for overall in this test.
-The fxed false result does not match the previous expected result of true and is why the mutant is killed in this scenario.
+The fixed false result does not match the previous expected result of true and is why the mutant is killed in this scenario.